Predicting Inflation with Recurrent Neural Networks: Forecast performance

 \subsection{Predictions as an ensemble}

-The usual non-convex loss function of neural networks implies that the estimated parameters are in general very sensitive to initial values (initial parameters are randomly drawn from a specific uniform distribution; see appendix \ref{app:estimation}).
-In practice, this means that the neural network predictions will be very much dependent on the initialization.
-To overcome this issue, the empirical literature usually adopts the solution of averaging out the predictions from models estimated with different initial values.
+The usual non-convex loss function of neural networks implies that the estimated parameters are in general very sensitive to initial values.\footnote{Initial parameters are randomly drawn from a specific uniform distribution (Appendix \ref{app:estimation}).} In practice, this means that the neural network predictions will be very much dependent on the initialization.
+To overcome this issue, the empirical literature usually adopts the solution of averaging out the predictions from models estimated with different initial values (see e.g. \citealp{izmailov2019}, \citealp{fort2020}, and \citealp{wilson2022} for papers exploring model averaging in the context of deep neural nets).

 Consider the set of models $\{ \mathcal{M}_k \}_{k=1}^K$ estimated from the same neural network architecture but with different initial values.
-Let $\{ \hat{y}_{k,t+h} \}_{t=1}^P$ be the forecast associated with model $\mathcal{M}_k$, where $P$ is the out-of-sample size.
+Let $\{ \hat{y}_{k,t+h} \}_{t=1}^P$ be the forecast associated with model $\mathcal{M}_k$, where $P$ is the OOS size.
 The ensemble prediction at period $t+h$ is defined as $\hat{y}_{ens,t+h} = \frac{1}{K} \sum_{k=1}^K \hat{y}_{k,t+h}$, which is essentially a model-averaging technique that attributes an equal weight to each forecast $\hat{y}_{k,t+h}$.
-Section \ref{sec:iv} shows empirically that this solution is at least as good as the individual forecasts in terms of mean squared error according to a standard \cite{diebold} (DM) test procedure.
+Section \ref{sec:iv} shows empirically that this solution is at least as good as the individual forecasts in terms of mean squared error according to a standard DM test procedure.

-I therefore adopt this ensemble technique and estimate each neural network specification $K=1400$ times letting vary the initialization.\footnote{In order to guarantee optimal computational time, the number of iterations was chosen such that it is proportional to the number of available processors.} The main out-of-sample results reported below (section \ref{sec:OFS}) refer to the ensemble prediction $\hat{y}_{ens,t+h}$ across the $1400$ forecasts.
+I therefore adopt this ensemble technique and estimate each neural network $K=1400$ times letting vary the initialization.\footnote{In order to guarantee optimal computational time, the number of iterations was chosen such that it is proportional to the number of available processors.} The main OOS results reported below refer to the ensemble prediction $\hat{y}_{ens,t+h}$ across the $1400$ forecasts.